Updated June 17, 2020

 Indoor Living Space Recommendations For Older Turkeys

-Older turkeys who are used to perching may need to have a lower perch (one to two feet off the floor of their living space) to prevent any issues when they jump down in the morning.
+Older Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. who are used to perching may need to have a lower perch (one to two feet off the floor of their The indoor or outdoor area where an animal resident lives, eats, and rests.) to prevent any issues when they jump down in the morning.
 Rod-style perches can be wrapped in vet wrap in order to make it easier for older birds to grip the perch.
 Some individuals may have trouble continuing to use this style perch and may do better with another sort of slightly elevated roosting area, such as a sturdy platform or a bale of straw.
 These areas may need a thicker layer of bedding to help protect against pressure sores, which are more common in older residents who may spend more time laying down than they did when they were younger.

 Older birds with arthritis may have difficulty walking through long fibered straw.
 If necessary, transition their indoor space to wood shavings or shorter fiber straw in order to accommodate those with more limited mobility.
 Make sure that their food and water sources are close by and easily accessible!
 An older turkey might also need a gentle ramp to their indoor living space in order to help get them in and out safely and comfortably.
 Just make sure the ramp offers appropriate traction.